Decay of Earth’s Rocks (weathering):

 o Yosemite Valley vertical joints

-3. Physical (or mechanical) Weathering Processes (disintegration of rocks and minerals by a physical or mechanical process)
+3. Physical (or mechanical) Decay Processes (disintegration of rocks and minerals by a physical or mechanical process)

 o Upon freezing, there is an increase in the volume of the water (~11%)